-Instead of W-2’s, income is tracked and reported on 1099’s or a profit and loss statement.
+Instead of W-2s, income is tracked and reported on 1099’s or a profit and loss statement.
 It’s your responsibility to keep track of revenue.
-If you receive cash, check, or credit card payments, proper accounting will require more effort.
+Proper accounting will require more effort if you receive cash, check, or credit card payments.
 Do you want to do that yourself or pay a professional?

 Do yourself a favor and get a separate business checking account.
 Mixing personal and business finances is never a good idea.
 A dedicated account for your business income and expenses will make life much easier.

 Expenses are just as necessary as revenue when you’re on your own.
 Understanding what you can and cannot deduct, claiming depreciation, mileage, and taking a home office deduction, yes, the list is endless.
 There is no guessing or assuming.
 You certainly don’t want to pay more tax than necessary or deduct an expense that isn’t.
 Does your head hurt yet?

 I’ve seen way too many business owners get tripped up by taxes.
 It’s not just knowing your income tax liability or waiting until April 14th to figure it out.
 You need to calculate/estimate your taxable income AND your self-employment tax.

 Unlike your W-2 counterparts, you do not have Medicare and Social Security taxes withheld from your pay.
 To add insult to injury, when you’re an employee, you pay a portion, and the company you work for pays a portion of the tax.
 When you’re self-employed, you have to pay for both.